whyaneel/flowable/README.md

 Here I'll walk you through with help of Docker Technologies, as the demand for Containerization is High.
 Follow branch specific readme, once you checkout branch for each section.

 ## Boilerplate
-This section focuses on minimalistic setup of Flowable.
+This section focuses on SpringBoot app with Flowable.
 Developers who are exploring for the first time go with this.

+There's no readme for this branch, Unless you can't follow by tests, you can skip and proceed to next Section.
 ```
 git checkout https://github.com/whyaneel/flowable.git